Simple-Configuration-Server/simple-configuration-server/README.md

 Use the 'common' directory to store yaml files with configuration variables that should be used by multiple endpoints.
-In case you're using git for version control, you can also checkout [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in subfolders of this directory, so you can include YAML configuration files from other git repositories.
+In case you're using git for version control, you can also checkout [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in subfolders of this directory, which gives you the option to include YAML configuration files from other git repositories.

 You can reference common variables from scs-env.yaml files, using the '!scs-common' YAML tag.
 For example, given the following common directory